nderousseaux/docker-images/README.md

 The `README.md` in the folder describes the image and its usage.

-If the folder starts with an underscore `_`, the image is published as a private dependency.
+Images inherit the visibility of the repository (public or private).

 ## 🚀 Usage